Calcium imaging: Genetically encoded calcium indicators

 In contrast to these systems are paired fluorescent protein systems, which include the prototypical Cameleons.
 Cameleons consist of two different fluorescent proteins, CaM, M13, and a glycylglycine linker.
 In the absence of Ca2+, only the donor blue-shifted fluorescent protein will be fluorescent.
 However, a conformational change caused by calcium binding repositions the red-shifted fluorescent protein, allowing for FRET (Förster resonance energy transfer) to take place.
 Cameleon indicators produce a ratiometric signal (i.e. the measured FRET efficiency depends on the calcium concentration).
 Original variants of cameleons were originally more sensitive to Ca2+ and were acid quenched.
 Such shortcomings were abrogated by Q69K and V68L mutations.
 Both of these residues were close to the buried anionic chromophore and these mutations probably hinder protonation, conferring greater pH resistance.

 Of growing importance in calcium detection are near-IR (NIR) GECIs, which may open up avenues for multiplexing different indicator systems and allowing deeper tissue penetration.
-NIRs rely on biliverdin-binding fluorescent proteins, which are largely derived from bacterial phytochromes.
+NIR GECIs rely on biliverdin-binding fluorescent proteins, which are largely derived from bacterial phytochromes.
 NIR systems are similar to inverse pericams in that both experience a decrease in fluorescence upon Ca2+ binding.
 RCaMPs and RGECOs are functional at 700+ nm, but are quite dim.
 A Cameleon analog involving NIR FRET has been successfully constructed as well.